sara-chronister/syndrome-definition-evaluation/README.md

 # Syndrome Definition Evaluation Toolkit

 > [!NOTE]
-> If you are planning to use this tool for syndrome development, I would recommed starting with the steps laid out in the [Syndrome Definition Guidance document](https://prod-knowledge-repository.s3-us-gov-west-1.amazonaws.com/references/SDC_Syndrome%20Definition%20Guidance%20document_FINAL.PDF) prior to starting with this tool.
-This document was developed by members of the NSSP Syndrome Definition Committee with the purpose of providing a recommended protocol for developing and testing a new syndrome definition.
-This tool is particularly useful and revelant to the "Refining the Syndrome" section of the document.
+> If you are planning to use this tool for syndrome development, I would recommed starting with the steps laid out in the [Syndrome Definition Development Toolkit](https://knowledgerepository.syndromicsurveillance.org/syndrome-definition-development-toolkit) prior to starting with this tool.
+This document was developed by members of the NSSP Syndrome Definition Committee in collaboration with the CDC NSSP team for the purpose of providing a recommended protocol for developing and testing a new syndrome definition.
+This tool is particularly useful and revelant to the "Iterative Testing and Validation" and "External Validation" sections of the document.

 ## Authors:
 1. [Sara Chronister](sara.chronister@doh.wa.gov), Washington State Department of Health - Rapid Health Information NetwOrk (RHINO)